clmonter/Interspeech-2025-Entropy-Triangle/README.md

-# Interspeech 2025 — Entropy Triangle for Acoustic Scene Classification
+# Interspeech 2025 — Entropy Triangle to understand Acoustic Scene Classification

 🥳 Welcome to our repo!!